 Training is one of the key planks of a business response to the obligations imposed by the Criminal Finances Act 2017 which introduced a corporate offence of “failure to prevent” facilitation of tax evasion.
 Businesses can be found criminally liable if their staff or third parties, such as service providers, facilitate tax evasion.
 Having reasonable procedures such as training in place is a defence.

-Our new tax evasion refresher course takes an interactive and dynamic approach to training staff on how to spot and prevent tax evasion, and ensure they are not party to any facilitation which could land them or the business in trouble.
-The course is recommended for all staff who have already completed our course Tax Evasion: Failure to Prevent.
+Our new international tax evasion course takes an interactive and dynamic approach to training staff on how to spot and prevent tax evasion, and ensure they are not party to any facilitation which could land them or the business in trouble.

 The course combines realistic scenarios with detailed, relevant information for the user based on their role in the company, their location and how frequently they engage in activities which could potentially pose a risk for facilitation of tax evasion.
 This can include paying invoices to giving out tax advice.